semhal1019/github_ds1001/README.md

 # Git & GitHub Tutorial for Students

-Welcome to a comprehensive Git and GitHub tutorial repository!
+Welcome to the comprehensive Git and GitHub tutorial repository!
 This repository is designed to teach students the fundamentals of version control using Git and collaborative development using GitHub.

 ## 🎯 Learning Objectives